AntoninoGattuso0/Prova-finale/README.md

 The network protocol(link) describes the communication between the server and the client.

 ## JavaDoc
-JavaDoc(link) provides a descripition of the classes and the methos.
+[JavaDoc](docs) provides a descripition of the classes and the methos.

 ## TOOL, PLUGINS AND EXTERNAL LIBRARIES USED:
 - Intellij IDEA,